dojo/framework/docs/en/styling/supplemental.md

     -   described in the [Passing extra classes to widgets](/learn/styling/theming-a-dojo-application#passing-extra-classes-to-widgets) section.
 -   `variant` (optional)
     -   returns the `root` class from the current theme variant.
-    -   should be applied to the root of your widget
+    -   should be applied to the widget's root

 ### Themeable widget example